 Uzza: Muhammad was a very successful merchant and that is reflected in the mercantile nature of much of Islamic scriptures.
 An illiterate merchant would have been taken to the cleaners by the people he dealt with, but that is the miracle of Muhammad the successful merchant and the most successful prophet of all times, if you believe in miracles.
 Muhammad told the angel Gabriel that he could not read, so the angel recited the Koran to him.
 But that is not the point I am trying to make.

 Archie: Are you saying that we should read the Koran?

-Uzza: If the British population had read Mein Kamp and accepted that the author meant to carry out what he said he would do given the opportunity, don't you think Chamberlin would have been less inclined to pander to a sociopath.
-If more Germans had taken Hitler's rants seriously, chances he would never have been made Chancellor.
+Uzza: If the British population had read Mein Kampf and accepted that the author meant to carry out what he said he would do given the opportunity; don't you think Chamberlain would have been less inclined to pander to a sociopath.
+If more Germans had taken Hitler's rants seriously, chances are he would never have been made Chancellor.
 If more people had read the Koran and accepted that the author meant to carry out what He revealed in easy to understand if convoluted prose, chances are Western Civilization would not be staring into the abyss.

-Archie: It's a bit to late for that now.
+Archie: It's a bit to late for that now too.

-Uzza: Mein Kamp is banned, but not the Koran.
-There is nothing stopping you from reading it and learning a few verses, if only save your life when they come for you.
+Uzza: Mein Kampf is banned, but not the Koran.
+There is nothing stopping you from reading it and learning a few verses, if only to save your life when they come for you.

 Archie: For what?

 Bob: To take your head off like they did at Badr.
-Can we get to that battle and what happened next.
+Can we get back to that battle and what happened next?